This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 ADHD is a condition that affects your child's behavior.
 Your child may be overactive and have a short attention span.
-ADHD may make it difficult for him to do well at home or in school.
-He may also have problems getting along with other people.
-ADHD usually starts before age 7 and is more common among boys.
+ADHD may make it difficult for him or her to do well at home or in school.
+He or she may also have problems getting along with other people.
+ADHD usually starts before age 12 and is more common among boys.
 The exact cause of ADHD is not known.

 What increases my child's risk for ADHD?

 - A family history of ADHD

 - His or her mother smoked or used alcohol or illegal drugs during pregnancy

 - Exposure to toxic chemicals, such as lead in paint

 - A head injury, possibly during his or her birth

 - Learning and memory problems, depression, or another condition that affects how he or she thinks

 What are the signs and symptoms of ADHD in children?